liveahero-wiki/liveahero-wiki.github.io/_events/2105chasers.md

 | Offbanner 3 star hero                                    | 35 %             | 0 %              |
 | Offbanner 4 star sidekick                                | 5 %              | 0 %              |
 | Offbanner 3 star sidekick                                | 33 %             | 0 %              |

+>Rates (Multis) is the rate of the tenth pull in a multi pull, pull number 1-9 still use the Rates (Single)

 ### Free Quest Bonus